-PowerSchool is the school management system our administration team uses.
-It is also where parents will apply to LCS and update their information each year.

-Schoology is the LMS (Learning Management System) that we use at Lakewood Christian Schools.
+- PowerSchool is the school management system our administration team uses.
+It is also where parents will apply to LCS and update their information each year. - Schoology is the LMS (Learning Management System) that we use at Lakewood Christian Schools.
 This is where middle school students will interact with teachers, get assignment information, check grades, send messages to teachers, and more.
-Parents in middle school are asked to sign up for an account and link their child to their account to follow along with their progress, keep an eye on their grades, and receive updates from the teacher.

-Curacubby is used to pay tuition and other fees.
-Log onto Curacubby to check your accounts balance.
-See Section 2 for directions.
+Parents in middle school are asked to sign up for an account and link their child to their account to follow along with their progress, keep an eye on their grades, and receive updates from the teacher. - Blackbaud is used to pay tuition and other fees.
+Log onto Blackbaud to check your accounts balance.